 Talking Book and Braille Library Services

-The DC Regional Library for the Blind and Physically Handicapped, as part of the National Library Service for the Blind and Physically Handicapped, provides braille and audio books to eligible District residents who cannot use regular printed books due to a physical impairment, a visual impairment, or a reading disability.
+The DC Talking Book and Braille Library, as part of the National Library Service for the Blind and Physically Handicapped, provides braille and audio books to eligible District residents who cannot use regular printed books due to a physical impairment, a visual impairment, or a reading disability.
 It also provides descriptive videos, in which the action of the movie is spoken during pauses in dialogue, and downloadable audio books and magazines through the BARD program.
 The Washington Volunteer Readers for the Blind provide locally recorded materials for this service.

 If standard print has become difficult for you, a friend, or a family member to read, please call us at 202-727-2142.